HamdanDurrani/Magtronics/README.md

 # Magtronics
-This is fastapi backend code for an ecommerce website
+This is fastapi backend code for a magatronics website